knxd/knxd/doc/inifile.rst

     This option, available in all sections, names the config file section where specific debugging options for this section can be configured.

+    Optional; if missing, read debug options from the current section, or from the main section.

 "debug" sections may contain these options:

   * error-level (string or int)